Get Your Stress Leave Certificate Online

 | When to use | First 7 calendar days of absence only.
 No doctor needed | Day 8 onwards, or earlier if employer requests.
 Also useful when you cannot get an NHS appointment | Day 8 onwards.
 Issued by your NHS GP |

 | How to get it | Inform your employer you are unwell.
 No form required in most workplaces, though some use a self-certification form (SC2) | Online consultation, no appointment.
 Complete a form and upload evidence.
-Certificate issued same day or by 9AM next morning | In-person or phone GP appointment.
-Average NHS wait 2-3 weeks |
+Certificate issued same day or by 9AM next morning | In-person or phone GP appointment, subject to GP availability |

 | Speed | Immediate | Same day or by 9AM next morning | Dependent on GP availability.
 Can take days to weeks |

-| SSP eligibility | Qualifies for SSP from day one (April 2026 reform) | Qualifies for SSP in the same way as an NHS fit note | Qualifies for SSP |
+| SSP eligibility | Qualifies for SSP from day one (April 2026 reform) | Can support an SSP claim where the employer accepts it as evidence | Qualifies for SSP |

 | ESA / benefits claims | Not accepted for ESA or Universal Credit health element | Private certificates do not satisfy DWP requirements for ESA or Universal Credit health element | Required for ESA and Universal Credit health element |